Get the Recipes

 Stir in the remaining ingredients, and cook the XO at a rapid simmer until most of the non-oil liquids have either been evaporated or absorbed into the sauce.

 The sauce will have thickened to a jam-like consistency, with a layer of clear, bubbling oil on the surface.
 This oil is packed with flavor, and will also help preserve the sauce during storage, like the oil on top of a jar of chili crisp or pesto.

 At this point, all you have to do is cool the XO down and jar it up.
 Make sure the solids are submerged under the oil in the sauce so that they don't dry out in refrigeration.
 You now have a killer condiment in your fridge to unleash on dishes of your choosing.

-When it comes to condiments that not all people are familiar with, I like to provide real-world applications for them.
-The short answer to this question is, "Pretty much anything!"
+When talking about condiments that not all people are familiar with, I like to provide real-world applications for them.
+The short answer to the question above is "pretty much anything!"
 Over the past few weeks, I've spooned XO sauce over noodles, rice, and seared scallops.
 I've used it to make a puttanesca-adjacent tomato sauce, I've put it in vinaigrettes, and added it to stir-fried asparagus, Chinese broccoli, and green beans.

 Here on Serious Eats, I've published several full-on recipes incorporating XO sauce, including pasta with burst cherry tomatoes and XO; stir-fried clams with XO; a salad of fresh citrus with XO and Meyer lemon dressing; XOtes (a take on elotes, or Mexican street corn, with XO sauce folded into the usual dressing of crema and mayo); and grilled broccolini with XO.